Open positions and theses

 This is your opening if you have experience in biomedical research and/or clinical translation and a background in medicine, biology, biomedical engineering, biotechnology, biochemistry or a related discipline.

 Apply now and become part of an imaging revolution!

 We are very much looking forward to receiving your comprehensive application, including a letter of motivation, CV, academic transcripts of records, and a short research outline (max.
 2 pages), in which you describe your scientific expertise and research interests and how they integrate into and contribute to CBI’s research agenda.
-Please send your application in a single PDF file to firstname.lastname@example.org.
+Please upload your application to our online application system.

 For foreign students and fellows, there is a multitude of funding opportunities for studies and research in Germany.
 Follow the link for more information to strengthen your application with your own funding.